Di-Falco/jisho-extension/README.md

 A link at the bottom of the extension redirects to the jisho.org page for the given word, or to the homepage if no word is entered.

+_NOTE: the first search usually takes a moment owing to the current CORS workaround I have implemented. ごめんなさい。_

 Some goals:
 * _ONGOING:_ improve the formatting and entry info
 * allow users to translate words directly on the page